France launches push to expose wealthy lawmakers' assets

 The state council, the government's legal watchdog, would decide how much information to make public.

-Failure to comply would risk a three-year prison term and a 45,000 euro ($58,600) fine.
+Failure to comply would risk a three-year prison term and a 45,000 euro (38,383 pounds) fine.
 A minister caught lying about assets could face a five-year jail sentence and a 75,000 euro fine.

 Hollande already had a panel working on ways to improve "morality" in public life but sped up his plans after Cahuzac admitted this month that he had lied about a Swiss bank account.